openfl/OpenFLDevelopersGuide/working-with-video/video-example-video-jukebox.md

 ## Dynamically loading a video {#dynamically-loading-a-video}

 To dynamically load each of the videos, the application uses a NetConnection and a NetStream object.
 The following code creates a NetConnection object and passes null to the connect() method.
-By specifying null, Flash Player connects to a video on the local server instead of connecting to a server, such as a Flash Media Server.
+By specifying null, OpenFL connects to a video on the local server instead of connecting to a server, such as a Flash Media Server.

 The following code creates both the NetConnection and NetStream instances, defines an event listener for the